 Earlier, the anti piracy cell of the state police had found that the pirated copy of the movie uploaded on the internet had carried the water mark censor copy.
 This made the police suspect the involvement of staff at the Censor Board.
-Police had raided
+Police had

-the censor board office and found that a section of staff used to take out copies of films submitted for censoring.
+raided the censor board office and found that a section of staff used to take out copies of films submitted for censoring.

 France's highest authority on constitutional matters has approved a controversial bill that gives the state sweeping new powers to spy on citizens.

-The constitutional council made only minor tweaks to the legislation, which human rights and privacy campaigners, as well as the United Nations, have described as paving the way for very intrusive surveillance and state-approved eavesdropping and
+The constitutional council made only minor tweaks to the legislation, which human rights and privacy campaigners, as well as the United Nations, have described as paving the way for very intrusive surveillance and state-approved

 An 18-strong United Nations committee for human rights warned that the surveillance powers granted to French intelligence agencies were excessively broad .
-It said the the bill grants overly broad powers for very intrusive surveillance on
+It said the the bill grants overly broad powers for very intrusive

-the basis of vast and badly defined objectives and called on France to guarantee that any interference in private life must conform to principles of legality, proportionality and necessity .
+surveillance on the basis of vast and badly defined objectives and called on France to guarantee that any interference in private life must conform to principles of legality, proportionality and necessity .

 Amnesty International warned that the French state was giving itself extremely large and intrusive powers with no judicial control.

-The bill gives the country's secret services the right to eavesdrop on the digital and mobile phone communications of anyone linked to a terrorist inquiry and install secret cameras and recording devices in private homes without requesting prior
+The bill gives the country's secret services the right to eavesdrop on the digital and mobile phone communications of anyone linked to a terrorist inquiry and install secret cameras and recording devices in private homes without requesting

-permission from a judge.
+prior permission from a judge.

 Intelligence agencies can also place keylogger devices on computers that record keystrokes in real time.
-Internet and phone service providers will be forced to install black boxes that will alert the authorities to suspicious behaviour
+Internet and phone service providers will be forced to install black boxes that will alert the authorities to suspicious

-online.
+behaviour online.
 The same companies will be forced to hand over information if asked.
 Recordings can be kept for a month, and metadata for five years.

 A special advisory group, the National Commission for the Control of Intelligence Techniques, made up of magistrates, MPs and senators from the upper house of parliament, will be consulted instead of a judge.